What Is a Fair Divorce Financial Settlement? Child Support & Alimony Come Down to Dollars and Sense

 So I recommend taking a practical approach: do a thorough accounting of your income and expenses, assets and liabilities.
 This will allow you to figure out what is possible given your financial situation.

-Most of us groan at the idea of creating a budget, but in my work with divorcing couples I find that taking detailed stock of the financials of “life after divorce” to be an invaluable tool for creating consensus around child support and alimony.
-Focusing the budget on non-discretionary expenses and projected incomes enables us to see what is possible.
-It’s harder to reach agreement by starting with what is fair, because what’s fair is a matter of opinion and not always possible.
+Most of us groan at the idea of creating a budget, but in my work with divorcing couples, I find that taking detailed stock of the financials of “life after divorce” is an invaluable tool for creating consensus around child support and alimony.
+Focusing the budget on non-discretionary expenses and projected incomes enable us to see what is possible.
+It’s harder to reach an agreement by starting with what is fair because what’s fair is a matter of opinion and not always possible.

 By putting the possible first, you can make sure your alimony and child support agreement focuses on the future, not the past.
 In the wake of all the hurt you’re experiencing, it can be difficult to see the value of being practical.
 Yet the sooner you can turn your attention towards the next chapter of your life, the sooner you can leave behind the one that’s ending.